boffincoders/Flutter-Music-Player/README.md

-# audio_player
+# Flutter Audio Player

 A new Flutter project.
+Here you will learn how to implement a music player into your flutter app.

 ## Getting Started